edwii-78/DefenderPi/README.md

 # DefenderPi

-### AI-Powered Network Defense Platform on Raspberry Pi
+### AI Assisted Inline Network Defense System for Small and Edge Networks Using Raspberry Pi.docx

 DefenderPi is an edge-based cybersecurity platform that combines intrusion prevention, DNS security, behavioral analytics, threat intelligence, and automated response into a single Raspberry Pi deployment.